 Folklore explores these customs as dynamic relationships between old ideas and new, individual creation and collective acceptance, local and global influences.
 And because folklore concerns the everyday, intimate practices of people, ethnographic field research is a vital part of its practice.

-Folklore course descriptions are found at the end of the Faculty of Arts section under Course Descriptions, Folklore and are designated by FOLK.
+Folklore course descriptions are found at the end of the Faculty of Humanities and Social Sciences section under Course Descriptions, Folklore and are designated by FOLK.

 A student registered to major in Folklore must take a minimum of 36 credit hours in courses as follows: